BRuDesDev/flash-cards/README.md

 # Flash Cards (French)
-A flash card desktop app that helps the user learn French
+A flash card desktop app that helps the user learn French.<br>
+_If you experience an error (ImportError) you may have forgotten to install dependencies:_ <code>pip install -r requirements.txt</code>

 ![image](https://user-images.githubusercontent.com/103232802/163047125-9a3f2d37-a61a-451b-9c50-9407a1a9cb95.png)